-Coping with flight disruptions can be very annoying.
-However, the good news is that the European Union has regulations to assist travelers when things get messed up.
-If you’re taking a plane in the EU, it’s wise to understand these regulations.
-They can come in handy if your flight is disrupted.
+Coping with flight disruptions can be quite upsetting.
+However, the positive thing is that the European Union has laws to support travelers when things go wrong.
+If you’re traveling by air in the EU, it’s a good idea to understand these protections.
+They can help you out if your flight is disrupted.

-Being aware of your options can make managing travel problems a lot simpler.
-While it won’t make your flight go any faster, it can reduce your anxiety when things go wrong.
+Knowing what you’re entitled to can make dealing with travel issues less stressful.
+While it won’t speed up your journey, it can reduce your anxiety when things go wrong.

 Passenger Rights under EU Regulation 261/2004